BondedMagnetSource

 Supply concentration and continuity

-No public source can validate your supplier-specific resilience, alternate feedstock path, or real lead-time shock response.
+No public source can validate your supplier-specific resilience, export-license timing behavior, alternate feedstock path, or real lead-time shock response.

 Magnetic-property release language